Samael0/payments-engine/README.md

 cargo run -- transactions.csv > accounts.csv
 ```

+Where:
-Where `transactions.csv` is the input file containing the transactions to process and `accounts.csv` will contain the resulting account balances.
+- `transactions.csv` is the input file containing the transactions to process
+- `> accounts.csv` is shell redirection that saves the output to the accounts.csv file

 Advanced usage with custom log directory and batch size:
 ```